aarlin/youtube-playlist-discord-notifier/README.md

 # Youtube Playlist Checker and Discord Poster
-Scheduled checker for new videos in specified Youtube playlist Set up a cron job for posting on a Discord channel
+Scheduled checker for new videos in specified Youtube playlist
+Set up a cron job for posting on a Discord channel

 When IFTTT and Zapier are not enough
+Schedule more frequent checks on playlist or on a specified time

 Built from this template: https://github.com/aarlin/discord-lambda